DecisionContracts/.github/profile/README.md

 Ethereum is almost a decade in use, and hundreds of other blockchains run business processes using Smart Contracts...

-> ... it's time to introduce **Decision Contracts** to support their further development
-> just like it happened in non-blockchain systems!
+... **it's time to introduce DECISION CONTRACTS to support further development of business processes, just like it happened in non-blockchain systems!**

 ## References